ESPRI-Mod/synda/docs/sdp/replication.rst

 On *synda-host*:

 - Edit the file ``/etc/synda/sdp/pipeline/republication.py``.
+It defines the pipeline and tasks name.
 This file content must be:

 .. code-block:: python